Adventure Aquarium is a captivating day-trip destination that will engage and educate family members young and old.

 Everything Else You Need to Know

-There's secure parking adjacent to the aquarium.
-It's $5 for members, $10 for everyone else.
+- There's secure parking adjacent to the aquarium.
+It's $5 for members and $10 for everyone else.
 (Mastercard and Visa are accepted.)

-Bring your own or buy it at the aquarium's Feeding Frenzy Cafe, which serves salads, sandwiches, pizza, and hot dogs.
-There's also a Philly Pretzel Factory.
-Either way, plan to eat at the aquarium.
-There's nothing in the immediate vicinity around it.
+- Bring your own food or buy it at the aquarium's Feeding Frenzy Cafe, which serves salads, sandwiches, pizza, and hot dogs.
+There's also a Flying Fish Beer Garden on the outside terrace of the aquarium with lovely views of the Philadelphia skyline.

-You can spend as much time as you'd like touring the aquarium—it's all self-guided—but three hours should be plenty of time to see everything without feeling rushed.
-There's really no avoiding the crowds on weekends and school holidays, but your best chances of doing so are before 11am and after 2pm.
+- You can spend as much time as you'd like touring the aquarium—it's all self-guided—but three hours should be plenty of time to see everything without feeling rushed.
+There's no avoiding the crowds on weekends and school holidays, but your best chances of doing so are before 11am and after 2pm.
+Note that entries are timed, so you'll want to buy tickets in advance.

 Turn Your Day Trip into a Weekend